KB4YG/frontend/README.md

 access to the recreation area.
 Likewise, `fireDanger` is the highest fire danger level and `dt` is the least recent timestamp amongst associated parking lots.

-We chose `RecreationArea` over something like `NaturalArea` since it highlighted that a location may be more "domesticated" (e.g., a park rather than a hiking trail).
+We chose "RecreationArea" over something like "NaturalArea" since it highlighted that a location may be more "domesticated" (e.g., a park rather than a hiking trail).

 #### 3. [County()](lib/models/county.dart)
 A collection of recreation areas within a county.
 Also contains info. relevant to the county, such as name, latitude, and longitude.

-Similar to a `RecreationArea`, many of its properties aggregate or interpret values of its encapsulated data structures.
+Similar to a `RecreationArea()`, many of its properties aggregate or interpret values of its encapsulated data structures.

 #### 4. [FireDanger()](lib/models/fire_danger.dart)